wendlers/rcswitch-fpga/README.md

 Running on the MachXO2
 ----------------------

-Open the `rcswitch.ldf` in Diamond.
+Open one of the `rcswitch.ldf` from `examples/send`or `examples/receive` in Diamond.
 On the left side swich to "Process" tab, richt klick "JEDEC File/Rerun All".
 Then flash it to the FPGA by starting the programmer (Tools/Programmer).